Gwindow/WhatAPI/Twinklebear Work Notes.md

 For bookmarks.Torrent the field freeTorrent I can only assume relates to the freeleech status of the torrent.
 Is this correct?
 For bookmarks.Torrent there is a field "hasFile" What does this mean?

+For comments.Userinfo what is the field userTitle for?

 There seem to be multiple definitions of download file/download torrent found throughout the API.
 Can we not consolidate these?
 They seem rather generic, taking only a url and a file path.